ibm-cloud-docs/codeengine/deploy.md

 From the output of this command, you can see the updated app now returns `Hello Stranger`.

-### Updating an app to reference a different image in {{site.data.keyword.registryshort}} from console
+### Updating an app to reference a different image in {{site.data.keyword.registryshort}} from the console
 {: #update-app-crimage-console}

 Update an application to reference a different image in a container registry by using the {{site.data.keyword.codeengineshort}} console.
 {: shortdesc}

-For this example, let's update the `helloapp` that you created in [Deploying an application that references an image in a container registry from console](#deploy-app-crimage-console) to reference a different image.
+For this example, let's update the `helloapp` that you created in [Deploying an application that references an image in a container registry from the console](#deploy-app-crimage-console) to reference a different image.
 The updated app will reference the `helloworld_repo` image in the `mynamespace2` namespace in {{site.data.keyword.registryshort_notm}}.
 The following steps describe adding access to a registry during the update of an app.

-For more information about adding an image to {{site.data.keyword.registryshort_notm}}, see [{{Getting started with site.data.keyword.registrylong_notm}}](/docs/Registry?topic=Registry-getting-started#getting-started).
+For more information about adding an image to {{site.data.keyword.registryshort_notm}}, see [Getting started with {{site.data.keyword.registrylong_notm}}](/docs/Registry?topic=Registry-getting-started#getting-started).

 1. Navigate to your application page.
 One way to navigate to your application page is to
    * Locate the [{{site.data.keyword.codeengineshort}} Projects page](https://cloud.ibm.com/codeengine/projects){: external}.